 A treatment for PTSD (posttraumatic stress disorder) that uses no drugs, has no side effects, and really works―does that sound too good to be true?
 Research shows that such a treatment does indeed exist.
 EFT, the emotional freedom techniques, can resolve PTSD symptoms in as little as five sessions.
 Kaiser Permanente, one of the largest hospital systems in the US, just published clinical guidelines for using EFT to treat PTSD.
 The guidelines were created by Dawson Church and colleagues, after reviewing the literature and surveying 448 practitioners to see how clinicians are getting results.
 Their recommendation: five to ten sessions of EFT for people with PTSD.
+EFT works for PTSD.
+I use it in my therapy practice in Bryn Mawr.

 We often think of war veterans when we think of PTSD, as well we should: the VA estimates, conservatively, that between 11% and 20% of veterans who served in Iraq and Afghanistan have PTSD (other sources put the rate at closer to 30%).
 The rates are even higher among Vietnam War veterans, with nearly a third suffering from PTSD.
 But PTSD is not just a problem for the military.
 Indeed, it can affect people who have been in any traumatic situation: those who have been in serious accidents, victims of violent crimes, or diagnosed with life-threatening diseases can develop PTSD; the death of a loved one can cause PTSD-like symptoms.